hiten016/Recurrent_Neural_Networks/README.md

 # Recurrent_Neural_Networks
 Implementation on different datasets <br>
-LSTM on IMDB dataset <br>
+LSTM on IMDB dataset

-RNN on Shakespeare Dataset <br>
+RNN on Shakespeare Dataset

-Weather Prediction model <br>
-Time series - ARIMA, SARIMA
+MRPC dataset implementation- Classifies whether two sentences are paraphrases or not